jackmorrison/Google-Location-History/README.md

-# Google Location History Interactive World Map
+# Places I've Visited Interactive World Map

 This project involves creating a world map to display the places that I have visited in a more interactive way than sticking pins onto a map.